Arizona v. United States: Background

 On April 23, 2010, Arizona Governor Jan Brewer signed into law SB 1070, which supporters dubbed the "Support Our Law Enforcement and Safe Neighborhoods Act".
-It made it a state misdemeanor crime for an illegal immigrant to be in Arizona without carrying registration documents required by federal law; authorizes state and local law enforcement of federal immigration laws; and penalized those found to be knowingly sheltering, hiring, and transporting illegal immigrants.
+It made it a state misdemeanor for an illegal immigrant to be in Arizona without carrying registration documents required by federal law; authorized state and local law enforcement of federal immigration laws; and penalized those found to be knowingly sheltering, hiring, and transporting illegal immigrants.

 The bill's passage immediately sparked constitutional concerns over potential civil rights violations and encouraging of racial profiling.
 Tens of thousands of people demonstrated against the law in over 70 U.S. cities on May 1, 2010 (International Workers' Day).
 A rally in Los Angeles, attended by Cardinal Roger Mahony of the Roman Catholic Church, attracted between 50,000 and 60,000 people, with protesters waving Mexican flags and chanting "Sí se puede."
 The city had become the national center of protests against the Arizona law.
 Around 25,000 people were at a protest in Dallas, and more than 5,000 were in Chicago and Milwaukee.
 Rallies in other cities generally attracted around 1,000 people or so.
 There and in some other locations, demonstrators expressed frustration with what they saw as the administration's lack of action on immigration reform, with signs holding messages such as "Hey Obama!
 Don't deport my mama."

-The case was filed by the United States Justice Department in the United States District Court for the District of Arizona on July 6, 2010, challenging Arizona's Support Our Law Enforcement and Safe Neighborhoods Act as usurping the federal government's authority to regulate immigration laws and enforcement.
+The case was filed by the United States Justice Department in the United States District Court for the District of Arizona on July 6, 2010, challenging Arizona SB 1070 as usurping the federal government's authority to regulate immigration laws and enforcement.
 The plaintiffs also referenced the notion of federal preemption and stated, "The Constitution and the federal immigration laws do not permit the development of a patchwork of state and local immigration policies throughout the country."
-Additionally, the Justice Department, in its July 6, 2010 motion, requested for the federal courts to issue an injunction to enjoin enforcement of the law before it went into effect.
+Additionally, the Justice Department, in its July 6, 2010, motion, requested for the federal courts to issue an injunction to enjoin enforcement of the law before it went into effect.
 Arizona responded to the motion.
 The 1976 precedent of De Canas v.
 Bica was relied upon in Arizona's Motion.